 If you are a high-powered executive who wants to transition into a new role, below are five tips for updating your resume to showcase your abilities.

 - Your resume is not just a chronological summary of your work history.
-It is a presentation of who you are as a leader and your ability to transform organizations for a greater good.
+It is a presentation of who you are as a leader and your ability to transform organizations for the greater good.
 Keep this idea in mind as you update your document.
 Lead with achievements.
 Ditch jargon.
 Cut the fluff.
 Tell a story and hook recruiters right away.

-- For example: Veteran healthcare CEO who has tripled company growth under constantly evolving regulations; directs 600-bed hospital and manages $540 million dollar annual operating budget; grounded in goodwill and integrity; adept at building leadership teams that bring out the best in all employees; National Advisory Council on Minority Health and Health Disparities appointee; dedicated to improving lives and communities.
+- For example: Veteran healthcare CEO who has tripled company growth under constantly evolving regulations; directs 600-bed hospital and manages $540 million annual operating budget; grounded in goodwill and integrity; adept at building leadership teams that bring out the best in all employees; National Advisory Council on Minority Health and Health Disparities appointee; dedicated to improving lives and communities.

 - Keep keywords in mind.
 Even though job-seekers need to differentiate themselves from others, they must still keep in mind (if applying directly) that many organizations use Applicant Tracking Systems (ATS) to scan submitted resumes.
 It is important to use keywords from the job description in your document to ensure it is picked up as relevant to the desired position.